omniaintranet/OmniaDocsG2/working-with-documents/authoring-controlled-documents/working-with-drafts/index.rst

 .. image:: upload-appendice-6-77.png

-An appendice document can be opened from here by clicking the link.
+An appendix document can be opened from here by clicking the link.

 Use the options to the right to edit the file name or delete the file from the list.